VeruGHub/easyclimate/README.md

 ## CITATION

-If you use easyclimate, please cite both the data source and the package
+If you use easyclimate, please cite both the appropriate data source and the package as:
-as:

 Moreno A, Hasenauer H (2016).
 “Spatial downscaling of European climate data.” *International Journal of Climatology*, 1444–1458.